 Artists, art historians, researchers, theorists and curators in all genres and fields with higher academic degrees (or equivalent) and generally a minimum of three years master’s level teaching experience.

-For guest faculty the honorarium is USD 500 per day.
+For guest faculty the honorarium is USD 500 per day, USD 600 for one day only.
 (Some travel funds available within Europe).
 Travel funds included in agreement.

 Advisors are sponsored by the Institute to work with students on their art and/or curatorial projects off-site during semesters between residencies.
 Responsibilities include a minimum of two meetings per semester for critiques and advisement on the student’s media independent study projects plus a mid-project and final written evaluation.
 Students and advisors make schedule arrangements between themselves.
 Deadlines for required meetings can be found in the academic calendar.
 Advisors are assigned to students based on their proposals.
 Studio and research advisors form an advisement committee and a three way project meeting is held during the summer.
 Individual project critiques occur twice a semester either by skype, phone or in person.

 Artists and curators in all genres and fields with graduate level teaching experience.
 Faculty board will review all applications.
 Accepted applications will be made accessible to students to choose from.
 Students choose advisors at the summer residency for the academic year.